 For tenancies in a written rental agreement, the written agreement will be the point of reference regarding grace periods, due dates, and late fees (if any).

-Once rent becomes late and you wish to evict the tenant, you must serve them the 5-Day Notice to Pay.
+Once rent becomes late and a landlord wishes to evict the tenant from the property, they must serve them the 5-Day Notice to Pay.
 This will give the tenant only 5 days to either pay the due rent or move out.
-If they choose to ignore the notice, you can continue with the eviction.
+If they choose to ignore the notice, you, as the landlord, can continue with the eviction.

 - 30-Day Notice to Comply.
-You can also evict a tenant who fails to uphold their responsibilities under the lease agreement.
-For violations that can be cured, you must serve the tenant with a 30-Day Notice to Comply.
+A landlord can also evict a tenant who fails to uphold their responsibilities under the lease agreement.
+For violations that can be cured, a landlord must serve the tenant with a 30-Day Notice to Comply.
 This will give the tenant a maximum of 21 days to cure the violation or else move out within 30 days.

 Examples of curable lease violations include rental damage, correctable health/safety violations, and keeping an unauthorized pet.